Franz Justus Rarkowski: Biography

+Rarkowski blamed Jews for the war in a Christmas message to Catholic soldiers in 1940.

 There were 560 Catholic military chaplains in Nazi Germany at the outbreak of World War II.
 Hermann Göring had forbidden such chaplains in the air force, but the other branches of the military were generally supportive of the institution.

 After the remilitarisation of West Germany in 1955, when the military vicarate was re-established, it was independent of the army authorities; Pius XII appointed Cardinal Josef Wendel of Munich as new military ordinariate for West Germany.
 In communist East Germany there was no established military chaplaincy.